joshdoman/opensecret/docs/PCR_VERIFICATION.md

 2. **Caching**: GitHub's CDN may cache content for a short period.
 After pushing updates to the history files, there may be a delay (typically minutes) before the changes are available at the raw URL.

 3. **Error Handling**: Your frontend should implement proper error handling if GitHub is temporarily unavailable or if rate limits are exceeded.
 Consider implementing local caching of the history file to reduce the number of requests.

-## Important Implementation Details

-- Signatures are created using ECDSA with the P-384 curve and SHA-384 hash
-- The signed data is the JSON string of the PCR entry (without the signature field)
-- The signature in the history file is base64-encoded
-- The frontend must decode this base64 signature before verification
-- We use the Web Crypto API for verification with the importKey() and verify() methods

 ## Testing